 In planning the re-entry meeting, school staff will consider reasonable adjustments needed to support the attendance and engagement of the student.
-The inclusion of support staff, such as guidance officers or Community Education Counsellors, may also offer important advice to ensure a successful outcome to the re-entry meeting.
+The inclusion of support staff, such as guidance officers or inclusion teachers, may also offer important advice to ensure a successful outcome to the re-entry meeting.